Pay-Per-Click (PPC) is an online advertising format that gives you control over your online marketing.

 - Compile your List.
 Export your findings into a spreadsheet or whatever tool you use to track business data.
 Associate your keyword with the specific pages that match the product the keywords relate to (your destination/landing page).

-Open your Google Adwords account once you’ve complete the base keyword research.
+Open your Google Adwords account once you’ve completed the base keyword research.
 You can use the advertising platform as an additional tool for keyword research when you examine the suggestions for ads you plan to run.

 Step Two: Crafting the PPC Ad